This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Storage and Handling of Winter Produce

-- Leafy greens: Wrap in damp towels.
+- Leafy greens: Wrap loosely in damp towels to retain moisture.

-- Alliums: Keep in baskets, not fridges.
+- Alliums: Store in baskets, away from ethylene-sensitive produce.

 Cooking Winter Crops